HatmanStack/Technical-Interview-Prep/README.md

 - **Error Analysis**: Examine incorrectly predicted instances to gain insights into model weaknesses and data issues.
 - **Statistical Significance**: Validate if the observed performance improvements are statistically significant, using techniques like bootstrapping or hypothesis testing.

+## MicroService vs Monolith
+### Monolithic Architecture
+- **Design**: A single unified codebase where all modules are tightly coupled and executed as a single application.

+#### Benefits:
+- **Simplicity**: Easier to develop and test, especially for smaller teams or projects.
+- **Performance**: Direct function calls within a single process can be faster compared to inter-service communication.
+- **Deployment**: Single deployment unit simplifies the deployment process.

+#### Trade-Offs:
+- **Scalability**: Difficult to scale specific components since the entire application must scale.
+- **Flexibility**: Slower to adopt new technologies as changes affect the entire application.
+- **Maintenance**: As the application grows, it can become complex and harder to manage.

+### Microservices Architecture
+- **Design**: Composed of small, independent services, each focused on a specific business function and able to be deployed individually.

+#### Benefits:
+- **Scalability**: Services can be scaled independently based on demand.
+- **Flexibility**: Allows the use of different technologies or languages for different services.
+- **Resilience**: Failures in one service don’t necessarily cascade to others, improving fault tolerance.
+- **Deployment**: Enables continuous delivery and rapid deployment of individual services.

+#### Trade-Offs:
+- **Complexity**: Managing a distributed system with numerous services can be complex.
+- **Communication Overhead**: Inter-service communication over the network can introduce latency and requires careful management.
+- **Data Consistency**: Maintaining consistency across services can be challenging.
 ### Potential Pitfalls
 - **Overfitting**: Ensure the model isn't too complex relative to the size of the data, using regularization or pruning techniques.
 - **Bias and Variance**: Balance bias and variance; high bias indicates underfitting, while high variance indicates overfitting.